 Implementation Steps Lead Department Budget Impact/ Source Year 1 Priority Convene a task force of P+UD, Building Services, and DPARD leadership to create a proposed code amendment that would establish an administrative review process for changes to City-owned structures 45 years of age or older.
 The proposed process should be approved by the City Manager.
 City Attorney One-Time In-house Yes Initiate a code amendment process to allow administrative review of any changes to already designated City-owned structures with historic resources outside of designated districts.
 This change would exclude major additions and demolitions, which would still go to the Landmark Commission for review.
 City Attorney One-Time In-house Yes Conduct basic training for relevant DPARD and Building Services staff on City historic and cultural preservation processes and tools.
 P+UD/HP +DPARD + BSD One-Time In-house Similar to City of Austin, establish DPARD and Building Services preservation liaisons to collaborate with Historic Preservation staff on approvals as well as activation, signage, and programming for publicly owned historic sites.
 P+UD/HP +DPARD + BSD One-Time In-house Assess whether additional hires or contractors, such as an archaeologist, are needed to effectively preserve publicly owned historic and cultural resources.
-P+UD/HP +DPARD + BSD One-Time In-house
+P+UD/HP +DPARD + BSD One-Time In-house Metrics and Other Indicators of Success: Number of historically significant resources identifiedNumber of resources officially designated within Dalla by the City of Dallas

-- · Number of historically significant resources identified that are owned by the City of Dallas - · Number of resources officially designated within Dallas parks - Number of publicly owned historically significant resources identified within communities of color - Number of annual activations of City-owned historic parks and buildings
+- Number of publicly owned historically significant resources identified within communities of color - Number of annual activations of City-owned historic parks and buildings